Betrayal Trauma Recovery for the Betrayer: An RN Reiki Master Explains the Real Work of Genuine Accountability and Lasting Change

 Professional Boundaries & When to Seek Additional Support

-• 988 Suicide & Crisis Lifeline (call or text 988) for mental health crisis or severe emotional distress
+• 988 Suicide & Crisis Lifeline β€” Call or text 988 (24/7)

 About the Author

-Dorian Lynn, RN is a Spiritual Emergency Response Specialist with twenty years of healthcare experience, Reiki Master expertise, and abilities as an Intuitive Mystic Healer.
-She provides spiritual support that integrates healthcare understanding with advanced energy healing, helping people on both sides of betrayal navigate the specific recovery work their situation requires.
+Dorian Lynn, RN is a Registered Nurse with over twenty years of nursing experience, Reiki Master expertise, and the intuitive pattern recognition of an Intuitive Mystic Healer.
+She provides spiritual support and education for people on both sides of betrayal β€” helping those who caused the harm understand the genuine recovery work that produces lasting change and real accountability.

 More Posts